 The annual global cost of cybercrime is high and getting higher all the time.
-In fact, cyber criminals reap a windfall from their activities that is estimated to have been $450 billion in 2015 and is anticipated to climb to an annual $6 trillion average by 2021.
+In fact, cyber criminals reap a windfall from their activities that is estimated to have been $450 billion in 2015 and is anticipated to climb to an annual $10.5trillion average by 2025.
+In the United States alone, the FBI received reports of 847,376 complaints involving $6.9 billion in 2021.
 Almost all of that cybercrime began with—and continues to start with—a social engineering concept known as “phishing.”

 Certain business organizations, among which are those referred to as “financial institutions,” are charged by the FTC with taking particular steps to protect their customers’ financial information.
 Included in the category of financial institutions are professional tax preparers.
 Professional tax preparers normally maintain a significant amount of taxpayer information in various files—electronic and paper—that would be a treasure trove for cyber criminals.